 (if you’re new here, Tom is my French husband who makes an appearance from time to time)

 “For french people, potato chips aren’t really considered snacks.
 They’re more assimilated as a side dish that goes with a meal.
 For example, it’s something that people would eat with a roasted chicken (like you could have fries, or you can have potato chips instead).
 Or people really appreciate chips to accompany their sandwich at a picnic, or also when they’re having a BBQ.
 Chips go well with grilled food.
 The snack foods like Pringles and others are used for the ‘apéro’ (apéritif); that’s also why those munchies are called ‘gateaux apéro’ (gateaux apéritif), so it’s the kind of snack you have before the real meal.
-For example when you have guests over for a dinner or so, you put cheese balls, Curlys, Pringles etc. on the table (usually you start the apéro not at the dinner table but at the coffee table) with a drink (wine, kir, beer and other alcohol).
+For example, when you have guests over for a dinner or so, you put cheese balls, Curlys, Pringles etc. on the table (usually you start the apéro not at the dinner table but at the coffee table) with a drink (wine, kir, beer and other alcohol).
 So snack foods like crackers or Pringles are really not something that a French person would use in a meal (although I guess it could happen but would be very uncommon).
 They head to the potato chip aisle for that!”

 Have any foods in France surprised you?
+What French potato chips are your favorite?